Alrosa Flight 514: Accident

 Flight 514 was over Usinsk, at an altitude of 10,600 m (FL 348) when the first signs of a problem were noticed at about 06:59 local time (02:59 UTC).
 Shortly after, the aircraft suffered a complete failure of the electrical system, which resulted in the loss of navigational systems and electric fuel pumps.
 The loss of the pumps prevented the transfer of fuel from the wing tanks to the engine supply tank in the fuselage, leaving the aircraft with only 3300 kg of usable fuel, enough for 30 minutes of flight.

 At about 07:47, the emergency authorities at Izhma were informed that the aircraft could make an emergency landing at the local airport.
 Izhma Airport is a former airfield that is now used only for helicopters, and the 1325 m runway is closed but not abandoned.
-The airfield, having closed to fixed-wing aircraft in 2003, was not marked on aeronautical charts any more.
+The airfield, having closed to fixed-wing aircraft in 2003, was no longer marked on aeronautical charts.

 The passengers were moved to the front of the aircraft.
 The electrical failure also caused a loss of the radio system, flaps and slats.
 Two attempts to land were aborted.
 On the third attempt, a successful emergency landing was made at 07:55 local time.
 The aircraft overran the runway by 160 m, and sustained some damage in the process.
 The aircraft landed at a speed of 350 to 380 km/h, faster than normal, due to the lack of flaps.
 Although the flaps are powered by hydraulics, the switches operating them are electrical.
 All nine crew and 72 passengers evacuated using the aircraft's evacuation slides.
 No injuries were reported.